-The word normal can hurt if you are not covered by it”The aurthor Martina Lowden in Dagens nyheter (Mitt skräckslagna hjärta vill tala om rädslan, 2011-10-26 when she for the first time came out as diagnosed with Aspergers syndrome.
+The word normal can hurt if you are not covered by it”The author Martina Lowden in Dagens nyheter (Mitt skräckslagna hjärta vill tala om rädslan, 2011-10-26 when she for the first time came out as diagnosed with Aspergers syndrome.
 Translation from swedish by LE.

-Too much critical scrutiny can sometimes stand in the way of the strongest experiences.
-After all, the initial passionate love is based on looking away from the other’s faults and shortcomings and who does not want to fall in love?
-Maybe we can allow ourselves strong experiences of beauty and fiction but still somewhere in the back of our minds understand that beauty is always changeable, subjective and excluding.
+Processing and communicating this duality between wanting to become independent of and make visible the effect of fiction and aesthetic evaluations and at the same time continue to be seduced by them has been the basis of my art work ever since my time at Konstfack in the mid-90s.
+The initial passionate love is dependent upon looking away from the other’s faults and shortcomings.
+To feel good, we probably need to allow ourselves strong experiences of beauty and fiction, but in the end we need to return to understand that this beauty is always changeable, subjective and excluding.
 To put on the cloak, take the one ring in a chain around the neck, walk to Vesuvius, throw the ring into the volcano and in the next morning, go to work as usual.